 'Everybody knows it is happening, we just don't know what to do about it ...'

 'What can we be mindful of?
 How can we approach it?
 How should we talk about it?'

 Employing a large research network, the research project is grounded in country-based studies in the Democratic Republic of Congo (DRC), Pakistan and Colombia.
-These studies are coordinated by the Centre de Recherche et Education pour Genre et Developpement in Bukavu DRC, Cross-roads Advisory in Islamabad Pakistan, and the Ensamble Investigaciones in Bogotá Colombia, respectively.
+These studies are coordinated by the Centre de Recherche et Education pour Genre et Developement in Bukavu DRC, an organization Pakistan, and the Ensamble Investigaciones in Bogotá Colombia, respectively.

 'Rethinking Transactional Sex in Humanitarian Settings: Reflections for the way forward' - BlISS blog post by Clea Kahn, Michelle Alm Engvall, Shirin Heidari, Megan Denise Smith, Dorothea Hilhorst.
 February 2022.

 The Netherlands Organization for Scientific Research (NWO) awarded this project €750,000.

 NWO is the central Dutch organization for funding scientific research in all fields of scholarship.
 The funds are allocated through the Social Sciences and Humanities (SSH) funding line of NWO.